AriJalk/SokobanStyleGame/README.md

 ## Main Goals for development:
 * A fully functional game with modular push mechanics and a level editor.
-* Make things relatively lightweight, makes objects behavior and instancing shared as much as possible (used flyweight/type object pattern for this) so large levels will remain lightweight.
+* Make things relatively lightweight, makes objects behavior and instancing shared as much as possible (used flyweight/type object pattern for this) so large levels should remain lightweight.
-* The game must have undo and instant restart feature (solved with the Command pattern)
+* The game must have undo and instant restart feature (solved with the Command pattern).

 ## Challenges
 * Making the push mechanic consistent with all edge cases and easily controlled in a chain of pushes, solved by defining each type .